 Get Signed Up

 Similar to how Mailbox initiated its registration process, Minbox is using an incremental registration process, probably to prevent the initial overload to their server and as a marketing tool to promote their service.
-First you need to download the Minbox app (which works on Snow Leopard or later), and after you launch it on your Mac, you will be taken through the brief sign-up process, which entails requesting an access code.
+First you need to download the Minbox app [No Longer Available], and after you launch it on your Mac, you will be taken through the brief sign-up process, which entails requesting an access code.

 When writing this review, the wait time I received was a little over three days, but Minbox was kind enough to push me ahead of the line by sending a requested reviewer’s license.
 If you’re willing to help promote Minbox via your Twitter account, or by sharing a link to the service, you will also receive an access code a little faster.